-Third, we conducted a follow-up survey in 2017, almost seven years after the grants, to measure their long-term effects.
+Third, we conducted a long-term follow-up survey in 2017, about seven years after the grants.
 We find no evidence that the grants had a persistent effect over this extended period, which was marked by political upheaval, systematic changes in cropping patterns, and highly variable seasonal rainfall typical of the West African semiarid tropics.
+While it is difficult to interpret the lack of long-run effects given the large number of shocks in this context, farmers could need sustained access to financial services that are tailored to their needs, specifically facilitating access to lumpsums when needed.